- Can I join the programme if I do not have a basic degree?

 - What is the difference between the Postgraduate Diploma and the Specialist Diploma?

-A Postgraduate Diploma is a postgraduate qualification usually awarded after a university degree (or via the alternative entry route – insert link).
+A Postgraduate Diploma is a postgraduate qualification usually awarded after a university degree (or via the Alternative Entry Route).
 The Postgraduate Diploma offered at the DAS Academy is a subset of the Master of Arts in Special Educational Needs/Additional Learning Needs (MA SEN/ALN) and is conferred by the University of South Wales.
 While the full MA SEN/ALN is made up of 180 credits, the Postgraduate Diploma in SEN/ALN is made up of 120 credits.

 The Specialist Diploma in Learning Support for Specific Learning Differences (SpLD) is designed and awarded by the DAS Academy and provides individuals with opportunities to deepen their theoretical and practical knowledge, and to develop specialisations in the area of SpLD.
 For the award of the Specialist Diploma in Learning Support for Specific Learning Differences, participants have to successfully complete seven modules.
 There are no credits tagged to each module.